Moesh-zz/Its-Mine/README.md

 - All non-ore blocks will drop Glass instead of their usual drop.
 - All mobs will drop food, torches, and items useful to players depending on their class.
 - Players will have a 60 second grace period to return to an Wandering Trader at the end of the game.
 If they die during this period, they are moved to spectator mode.
 - Players will be able to travel through your map while the game is in lobby mode.
-They will have not be invulnerable, will respawn instantly, and have an item which allows them to teleport to back to the Ender Chest.
+They will be invulnerable, will respawn instantly, and have an item which allows them to teleport to back to the Ender Chest.

 ## Scoring
 A player's score is only revealed at the end of the game, for dramatic effect.
 They are counted and added in the order listed below.

-Ores are only counted if they are turned in to an Iron Golem!
+Ores are only counted if they are turned in to a Trader!

 ### Point values
 - Coal (item): 1 point